Suggestions for Current and Prospective Graduate Students

 and embedded systems courses as you can, and that you take your outside

-department supporting work in mathematics, computer science, and
+department supporting work in mathematics and computer science.

 The department regularly offers more then ten undergraduate and more than